Chris Moon MBE was blow up by a landmine. A former soldier, he has also escaped from being held hostage and is an extreme marathon runner.

 Kidnapped by the Khmer Rouge:

-Moon is one of the few westerners ever to survive being captured by the notorious Khmer Rouge.
-Not only did he negotiate himself out of his execution but that also of his two colleagues.
-Furthermore, he led his group out of the jungle through the night across rivers and landmine ridden ground.
+Moon is one of the few westerners to survive being captured by the notorious Khmer Rouge.
+Not only did he negotiate himself out of his execution but also his two colleagues.
+Furthermore, he led his group out of the jungle through the night across rivers and landmine-ridden ground.

 Blown Up and Marathons:

 Not one to be content, he has since competed in many marathons.
 In April ’97, Chris was the first leg amputee to complete the 250km Great Sahara Run – ‘the toughest footrace on earth’.
 Competitors run for six days in the Sahra heat.
-They carry their food, equipment and have to be self-sufficient for the week.
+They carry their food and equipment and must be self-sufficient for the week.

 Furthermore, in 1998 he carried the Olympic torch into the stadium in the Nagano Winter Olympics.